 Application Information - M.S.
 Psychology Program

 The M.S.
 Psychology Program admits new students once a year for the subsequent fall quarter.
 To apply for Fall 2019 go to Cal State Apply.
 The application cycle begins in October 2018 and applications for Fall 2019 must be submitted on-line by January 4, 2019.*

-See Cal Poly Graduate Education for additional help with the application process.
+See the Cal Poly Graduate Education for additional help with the application process.

 Items 1-2 below must be received in the Admissions Office (Cal Poly Admissions Office, 1 Grand Ave, San Luis Obispo, CA 93407; 805-756-2311).
 See Admissions for details about the Cal Poly Admissions process.